ducoterra/python_fun/README.md

 # python_fun
-repo for fun python projects with no purpose
+repo for fun python projects with no real purpose